lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 However, it is easy to imagine that the
-"next step" in the evolution of our increasingly convoluted program would be to add more state and conditions in the update logic to basically, somehow, toggle the state if `Keyboard.enter` is down, unless it's just been pressed and it hasn't been released.
+"next step" in the evolution of our increasingly convoluted program would be to add more state and conditions to the update logic to basically, somehow, toggle the state if `Keyboard.enter` is down, unless it's just been pressed and it hasn't been released.
 Or something like that.